pingpong-labs/sky/docs/generators.md

 ```

 <a name="scaffold"></a>
-### Generate a scaffolded resource
+### Generate a scaffold resource

 For some cases we may need to be faster in making resource.
 Let's say we're making a CRUD.
 First we have to create a migration, then the controller, and then the model and the others stuffs.
 If we use the commands to make it one by one, it is inefficient and will take a long time.
-That is where the "Generate: Scaffold" useful.
+That is where the "generate:scaffold" useful.
 With this command we can create a CRUD with just one command.

 ```
 php artisan generate:scaffold task --fields="name:string, description=text"